State Officials and Employees Ethics Act 3.409

 - Anything for which the officer or employee, or his or her spouse or immediate family member, pays the fair market value.

-- activities associated with a fundraising event in support of a political organization or candidate.
+- Any (i) contribution that is lawfully made under the Election Code or (ii) activities associated with a fundraising event in support of a political organization or candidate.

 - Educational materials and missions.